lakatop/USB_Packet_Analyzer/README.md

 # USB_Packet_Analyzer
-A simple C++ application for analyzing packets on USB bus.
+A simple C++ application for analyzing packets on USB bus. s

 ## Table of contents
   * [Introduction](#introduction)